Portland General Electric: History

 On August 6, 1892, Morey, Frederick Van Voorhies Holman, and Henry Failing formed the Portland General Electric Company.
 It was funded by General Electric and the investment arm of Old Colony Trust, with $4.25 million in capital.
 The newly formed PGE Company purchased Willamette Falls Electric and the Albina Light & Water Company in 1892.

 Less than a year later, in May 1893, PGE purchased the City-Eastside Electric Light Plant, a municipal power company.
 E. Kimbark MacColl, who chronicled the history of Portland, referred to it "a generous gift to a private company at the expense of future taxpayers" since it was constructed for a cost of $40,342 and sold 15 months later for $27,000.

 In 1903, Henry W. Goode, the president of PGE, decided to make PGE a "popular public utility."
-His vision was for the company to light the Lewis and Clark Centennial Exposition in 1905. in 1903, he traveled to the east coast to raise three thousand dollars from shareholders.
+His vision was for the company to light the Lewis and Clark Centennial Exposition in 1905. in 1903, he traveled to the east coast to raise $3,000 from shareholders.
 His plan went through, and Thomas H. Wright was put in charge of designing the lighting for the fair.

 PGE also purchased the Union Power Company in 1905, and the Vancouver Electric Light & Power Company in 1906.
 In 1906, PGE, Portland Railway Company, and Oregon Water Power & Railway Company merged, becoming the Portland Railway, Light and Power Company (PRL&P).
 It was the only streetcar operator within Portland city limits, and the predecessor of the modern PGE.

 The company name became Portland Electric Power Company (PEPCO) in 1932.
 It was reorganized in 1948 as PGE.

 On March 1, 1939, PEPCO defaulted on interest bonds that had been issued in March 1934.
 The bonds were pledged with PGE (the electric subsidiary) and Portland Traction Company (the streetcar subsidiary) as collateral, with Guaranty Trust as trustee.
 PEPCO filed for Chapter X bankruptcy (now known as Chapter 9) on April 3, 1939, and was assigned District Judge James Alger Fee.
 The proceedings were later called "one of the most prolonged and complicated series of legal proceedings in Portland's history".